svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

  includes:
  in_header: ~/Dropbox/teaching/clemson-beamer-header-simple.txt
  after_body: ~/Dropbox/teaching/table-of-contents.txt
----</pre>
+---

+{% endhighlight %}

 Metadata is always at the top of a R Markdown document.
-I&#8217;ll explain some important YAML items below, assuming some items (e.g. title, subtitle, date, author, fontsize) are intuitive.
+I'll explain some important YAML items below, assuming some items (e.g. title, subtitle, date, author, fontsize) are intuitive.

 The output section designates how the Markdown language will be processed.
-You can insert `html_document` if HTML is the desired output, though I&#8217;m assuming the preferred output here is a Beamer PDF.
+You can insert `html_document` if HTML is the desired output, though I'm assuming the preferred output here is a Beamer PDF.

 After `beamer_presentation`, enter a new line, hit the space bar four times and add miscellaneous options.
 In the working example above, I commented out two options.
 When `keep_tex` is true, the compiling will also spit out a .tex file of the Markdown document.
 When `toc` is true, a table of contents is rendered after the title frame.
-In my case, I don&#8217;t want a .tex output in addition to the PDF (unless I&#8217;m doing some debugging) and I like my table of contents after my slides.<sup><a href="#footnote_0_154" id="identifier_0_154" class="footnote-link footnote-identifier-link" title="This was something I started doing in job market talks in order to field questions back to particular slides more easily.">1</a></sup>
+In my case, I don't want a .tex output in addition to the PDF (unless I'm doing some debugging) and I like my table of contents after my slides. [^1]

+[^1]: This was something I started doing in job market talks in order to field questions back to particular slides more easily.

 The next option is an important one and it took me a while to figure out what exactly it was doing. `slide_level` determines how many pound signs are required for Markdown to assume you are wanting a new slide.
 I think the default option is one, but this may be inefficient if you want clear sections and subsections in your presentation.
-If `slide_level` is three, then Markdown output like this&#8230;
+If `slide_level` is three, then Markdown output like this...

+{% highlight latex %}

-<pre># This is my section
+# This is my section
 ## This is my subsection
 ### Title of a slide

-*Hi mom!*</pre>
+*Hi mom!*

+{% endhighlight %}

-&#8230;will look like this standard TeX/Beamer markup.
+...will look like this standard TeX/Beamer markup.

+{% highlight latex %}

-<pre>\section{This is my section}
+\section{This is my section}
 \subsection{This is my subsection}
 \frame{
 \frametitle{Title of a slide}

 \textit{Hi mom!}

-}</pre>
+}

+{% endhighlight %}

-Since this is how I&#8217;m used to handling Beamer (and I like occasional subsections in my slides and in the table of contents), I set `slide_level` to three.
+Since this is how I'm used to handling Beamer (and I like occasional subsections in my slides and in the table of contents), I set `slide_level` to three.

 Next, you can use `in_header` (after `includes:`) to determine what additional packages and style changes you want to include in what would otherwise be the preamble of your Beamer document.
 This is where you can get creative with stylizing a theme how you want.
 I also thought it mandatory because Markdown does some things with Beamer that I think are odd (e.g. giving a section title its own slide).
-Here&#8217;s my standard style file, for your consideration.
+Here's my standard style file, for your consideration.

-<pre>\usepackage{graphicx}
+{% highlight latex %}

+\usepackage{graphicx}
 \usepackage{rotating}
 %\setbeamertemplate{caption}[numbered]
 \usepackage{hyperref}
 \usepackage{caption}
 \usepackage[normalem]{ulem}
-%\mode&lt;presentation&gt;
+%\mode<presentation>
 \usepackage{wasysym}
 \usepackage{amsmath}